 The first football game in the then-named Joe Robbie Stadium was held on August 16, 1987, when the Miami Dolphins met the Chicago Bears in a preseason battle.
 The game also marked the 22nd anniversary of the Dolphins franchise.
 The stadium hosted the National Football League’s premier game, Super Bowl XXIII, on January 22, 1989.
 It marked the return of the Super Bowl to South Florida after a ten-year absence.
 Subsequent Super Bowls staged at Sun Life Stadium are Super Bowl XXIX (January 29, 1995), Super Bowl XXIII (January 31, 1999), Super Bowl XLI (February 4, 2007) and Super Bowl XLIV (February 7, 2010).

 Sun Life Stadium displays its versatility every year by hosting a wide variety of events.
-Along with Miami Dolphins football, University of Miami college football, the stadium is home to the Orange Bowl (which played host to the national championship game following the 1997, 2000, 2004 and 2008 seasons).
-Sun Life Stadium will also host the 2013 Discover BCS National Championship Game on January 7, 2013.
-The stadium has hosted five Super Bowls, the 2010 NFL Pro Bowl.
-Major League Baseball’s premier event, the World Series, was played at the stadium in 1997 and 2003.
+Along with Miami Dolphins football, University of Miami college football, the stadium is home to the Capital One Orange Bowl (which played host to the national championship game following the 1997, 2000, 2004, 2008 and 2012 seasons).

 The stadium also hosted the Florida high school class 3A, 4A, 5A and 6A state championship football games in 2005, 2006 and 2007, international soccer, Monster Jam, lacrosse competition as well as various festivals and trade shows.